Image caption appears here

 I will say the amount of emails and IG DMs I've gotten about Moritz's wines is unprecedented, perhaps only surpassed by inquiries for Keller, which is funny because Keller's enthusiastic reception of Kissinger's wines has for sure helped feed the fire in Germany and beyond.
 (The IG post above is from Keller where he wrote, "Just wow!
 I'm not sure which of the two wines on the table I enjoy more!
 Very, very well done Moritz!")

-But please understand, even two or three years into this, these are very hard wines to contextualize; there is a lot going on here.
+But please understand, even a few years into this, these are very hard wines to contextualize; there is a lot going on here.
 We'll do our best to be both complete and concise, to try and explain the hype, the magic and the beauty of Moritz Kissinger's wines.

 I suppose what makes these wines so revelatory is the style, which, when you approach them through the lens of many Rheinhessen wines (most of which are grandiose yet crystalline dry Rieslings), they feel shocking, discombobulating, disorienting.
 Kissinger's wines are more relaxed, wider.
 They use their textural qualities in an unapologetic way; they have an approachable honesty that isn't rustic exactly, but it is maybe jarring - the degree of clarity, the forthrightness.